Back to Work

 “I had been very active during my career break with voluntary and freelance assignments.
 There wasn’t any income, but a lot of networking did happen.

-I prepared on a personal level, by hiring domestic help.
+I prepared on a personal level by hiring domestic help.
 I tried part-time jobs but was not happy.

 I did get a job, but joining was delayed due to Covid.
 I accepted all terms and adapted to the situation.
 Then, work-from-home was declared, which suited my convenience.